 Comfortability can be subjective from person to person, but the general idea is that kayaks are more comfortable because you can sit down.
 For some customized kayaks, you can even add a small backrest.
 You will be able to exert more strength in rowing without straining your legs and feet at all.

-But for people who prefer doing physical activities while standing up, a paddleboard will be the more comfortable of the two.
+But for people who prefer doing physical activities (actually, paddling is a great workout!) while standing up, a paddleboard will be the more comfortable of the two.
 If you get tired, you can just stop paddling and sit or even lie down on your board to get some rest.
 This is something that you cannot normally do on a kayak.

 Kayaks are superior in terms of speed.
 They are optimal for speed in terms of structure, you can also row much faster sitting down than standing up.
 Also, you don’t need to exert effort to balance your own body, so you can really put your back into rowing and achieve faster speeds than using a paddleboard.